 The Good News for Living Digital Hub

 The Good News for Living Digital Hub is a web-based tool that supports the learning and teaching of GNFL.
-It presents the curriculum, provides resources for the ongoing formation of teachers, and provides guidance and resources for the learning and teaching of GNFL.
+It presents the mandated curriculum, and provides resources for the ongoing professional learning and formation of teachers, and learning sequences for the learning and teaching of GNFL.

-Through the hub teachers can access the current version of the Australian Curriculum.
+Also, through the Hub teachers can access the latest version of the Australian Curriculum.

 They can also access the digital student resource, To Know, Worship and Love - KWL Primary, that accompanies the teaching and learning of GNFL.